For manuscripts submitted from 01 October 2013

 Publication of Final Revised Paper in ACP

 In case of acceptance the final revised paper is typeset and proofread.
 Then it is published on the ACP Website with a direct link to the preceding original paper and interactive discussion in ACPD.
+In addition, all referee and Co-Editor reports, the authors' response, as well as the different manuscript versions of the peer-review completion will be published (only valid for manuscripts submitted from 01 October 2013).
 All publications (original paper, interactive comments, final revised paper) are permanently archived and remain accessible to the open public via internet and the final revised paper is also accessible as print copy.

 The timing indicated above is a guideline which may have to be modified according to the availability and response times of editors, referees, and authors.